ceccon-t/JenAI/architecture.md

 Classes under the `conversation` package serve to model the history of a conversation, and are in general very simple.
 They mostly offer ways to read the history and to add new messages to the history.
 In particular, `Message` was well-suited to being a simple record, while `Chat` keeps a list of messages that represent the entire conversation and an utility method to add a new message to the end of the history (effectively making it the most recent one).

+#### Config

+Classes that manage the configuration of the application. `AppConfig` is the main wrapper around all configuration classes, while `APIConfig` stores the configuration for the API.

 #### CLI

 There is only one class under the `cli` package, but it is an important one.
 Its role is to manage the state of the conversation by manipulating objects of the classes under the `conversation` package based on input from the user (through a command-line interface) and from the LLM (through API call responses).
 This is probably the best place to start in order to understand how everything fits together.

 #### Client

 Classes under the `client` package handle the interaction with the LLM server through its API.
-Another axiom of the project was that it would only work with local LLMs, so only the port to which requests are sent is configurable - the host is always hardcoded as `localhost`. `LLMClient` is responsible for making the requests and returning the responses in a format that the rest of the application can work with. `APIConfig` stores the configuration for the API, while `LLMSanitizer` offers some helper methods to remove problematic characters and special tokens from messages.
+Another axiom of the project was that it would only work with local LLMs, so only the port to which requests are sent is configurable - the host is always hardcoded as `localhost`. `LLMClient` is responsible for making the requests and returning the responses in a format that the rest of the application can work with. `LLMSanitizer` offers some helper methods to remove problematic characters and special tokens from messages.

 ##### DTOs